 Dogs who are fearful of men should be slowly desensitized to men in a non-threatening manner.
 Keep in mind that a fearful dog may growl, snap, or bite someone as a result of this fear.
 Carefully expose your dog to men from a distance.
 Make sure the men know not to make eye contact or try to approach your dog.
 It can take time for your dog to get over this fear.

 A fear of strangers is similar to a fear of men, but in this case, a dog may be afraid of anyone he doesn't know.
 This can be a difficult problem to overcome because it's impossible to teach your dog to accept every possible new person.
 It's important to allow your dog to approach new people in his own time.
 Forcing a fearful dog to accept a stranger could push a dog to become aggressive.Continue to 9 of 10 below.

 09 of 10

 Dogs develop a fear of children for several reasons.
-One is a lack of early exposure to children.
-It's not uncommon for people to get a pet before becoming parents.
+Most commonly, it is due to a lack of early exposure to children.
+Many people will get dogs before becoming parents.
 Unless you bring a puppy into a household with children, your dog may not get the opportunity to socialize with them.
-Dogs also often have negative experiences with children.
-While a child's intentions may be good, a dog may interpret overtures of affection as a threat.
-Dog owners who are dealing with a dog with a fear of children should consult a dog trainer or behaviorist to work on this phobia.
+Try your best to expose your dog to kids of all ages starting from puppyhood.

 10 of 10